robkarapetyan/contacts_viewer/README.md

  A simple program to view, edit and save information from .json file containing name, surname, number formated data.
-Name and surname are stored in string format but number is decimal, program itself won't check for inserted data correctness for number and if no way to convert it to decimalit will save as "0".
+Name and surname are stored in string format but number is decimal, program itself won't check for inserted data correctness for number and if no way to convert it to decimal it will save as "0".
- Number also can take maximum 19 digits of decimal number.
+ Number also can take maximum 19 digit decimal numbers.

 # Build Dependencies
 To successfully build on debian based OS:<br>